Sexual & gender politics can be a contentious thing in Iran..

 As a foreigner, unless you're shouting your "special love" from the rooftops, you're unlikely to fall foul of the law.
 The authorities kind of don't care what westerners get up to if they keep it to themselves.
 However, involving an Iranian could make it difficult for everyone.

-In the end the law applies to Iranian and foreigner alike.
+In the end the law applies to Iranians and foreigners alike.

 Straight Western Couples